 “I found the environment at the SMC very busy, passionate and intellectually challenging.
 Despite everyone being busy, I felt that everyone had time for me which I think is really important when you are interning.
 Also, I felt my input and work at the SMC was welcomed and I really felt part of the team.”

-If you enjoy working in a fast-paced environment and are interested in applying for an intern placement, please get in touch to find out more:
+If you enjoy working in a fast-paced environment and are interested in applying for an intern placement, feel free to get in touch to find out more.